jaybaws/micrometer-metrics/ems-metrics/README.md

 ## Configuration options
 The following JVM arguments can be passed into the application:

-`com.tibco.psg.metrics.ems.user`: specify the (admin) user to connect with.
+`org.jaybaws.metrics.ems.user`: specify the (admin) user to connect with.
 Defaults to `admin`.

-`com.tibco.psg.metrics.ems.password`: specify the (admin) user's password.
+`org.jaybaws.metrics.ems.password`: specify the (admin) user's password.

-`com.tibco.psg.metrics.ems.url`: the (direct) URL to connect to.
+`org.jaybaws.metrics.ems.url`: the (direct) URL to connect to.
 Defaults to `tcp://localhost:7222`

-`com.tibco.psg.metrics.ems.serverinfo`: boolean to indicate whether or not to retrieve server info metrics.
+`org.jaybaws.metrics.ems.serverinfo`: boolean to indicate whether or not to retrieve server info metrics.
 Defaults to `true`.

-`com.tibco.psg.metrics.ems.queueinfo`: boolean to indicate whether or not to retrieve metrics for each queue.
+`org.jaybaws.metrics.ems.queueinfo`: boolean to indicate whether or not to retrieve metrics for each queue.
 Defaults to `true`.

-`com.tibco.psg.metrics.ems.topicinfo`: boolean to indicate whether or not to retrieve metrics for each topic.
+`org.jaybaws.metrics.ems.topicinfo`: boolean to indicate whether or not to retrieve metrics for each topic.
 Defaults to `false`.

-`com.tibco.psg.metrics.ems.durableinfo`: boolean to indicate whether or not to retrieve metrics for each durable.
+`org.jaybaws.metrics.ems.durableinfo`: boolean to indicate whether or not to retrieve metrics for each durable.
 Defaults to `false`.

 ### Configure for Azure Application Insights